AbduEhab/FIAT128-Emulator-Header/README.md

 # Overview

 This is the base base library project for the Fiat128 Emulator.
 It contains the basic functionality for the emulator.
 It is a header only library that can be compiled as a static library.
-It is also a submodule of the [Fiat128 Emulator](
+It is the hear of the [Fiat128 Emulator](https://github.com/AbduEhab/FIAT128-Emulator).

 ## Requirements (for compiling)
 - [CMake](https://cmake.org/)